rafiberlin/e2e-coref/README.md

 with Python 2 to run the scripts building the CoNLL files in `setup_training.sh`)
 * Download pretrained models at https://drive.google.com/file/d/1fkifqZzdzsOEo0DXMzCFjiNXqsKG_cHi
   * Move the downloaded file to the root of the repo and extract: `tar -xzvf e2e-coref.tgz`
-* Download GloVe embeddings and build custom kernels by running `setup_all.sh`.
+* Download GloVe embeddings and build custom kernels by running `setup_all.sh` (in the conda environment with Python 3).
   * There are 3 platform-dependent ways to build custom TensorFlow kernels.
 Please comment/uncomment the appropriate lines in the script.
 * To setup the prerequisites to train your own models, run `setup_training.sh` in conda with Python 2 activated.
   * This assumes access to OntoNotes 5.0.
 Please edit the `ontonotes_path` variable.
 * To install the last prerequisites to train your own models, run `setup_training_end.sh` in conda with Python 3 activated.
+  * Ernie embedding can be used but the model must be retrained.
+See comments in `setup_training_end.sh`
 ## Training Instructions

 * Experiment configurations are found in `experiments.conf`